greenboi105/pithreads/README.md

 # threadcomputations

-In this pairs of projecs threading is used to improve the performance of two different methods of estimating the value of pi.
+In this pairs of projects threading is used via POSIX threads to improve the performance of two different methods of estimating the value of pi.

 Monte-Carlo Method: